egueli/Aesthedes-notes/emulator/emulator.md

 it seems to branch and return early from the interrupt.
 So, why does the port trigger an interrupt with no events?

-With vebose port logging, I see this:
+With verbose port logging, I see this:

 ```
 [:duart] Reading 68681 (:duart) reg 5 (ISR)